In Excelsis Deo: Production and real-life issues

 The episode's title is taken from the angels' song to the shepherds in Luke 2:14, announcing the birth of Jesus, and is in reference to the show's Christmas theme.
 The words also make up the beginning of the Great Doxology: Gloria in excelsis Deo (glory to God in the highest).

-It was awarded the Primetime Emmy Award for Outstanding Writing for a Drama Series, credited to Aaron Sorkin and Rick Cleveland.
-In the summer of 2001, a public argument broke out between the two on the internet forum mightybigtv.com (later known as Television Without Pity).
+This episode was awarded the Primetime Emmy Award for Outstanding Writing for a Drama Series, credited to Aaron Sorkin and Rick Cleveland.
+In the summer of 2001, a dispute between Sorkin and Cleveland transpired on the internet forum mightybigtv.com (later known as Television Without Pity).
 Cleveland claimed to have had the original idea, based on the experiences of his father who was a Korean War veteran, and felt offended that Sorkin had not given him a chance to honor his father’s memory at the award ceremony.
 Sorkin responded that Cleveland had not contributed significantly, and that writing credits were simply rotated among the staff writers.
 The argument ended amicably, with Sorkin apologizing for belittling Cleveland's effort and the two writers expressing their admiration for each other.

 The scene at Arlington was made with the full co-operation of the United States Department of Defense, who liked the message of the script and wanted to do what they could to help.
 Originally, the president was to have been in the scene as well, but this was changed because it "took away the power of Mrs. Landingham and Ziegler"; it was felt that the scene would be more powerful without the looming presence of the chief executive.
 The fourth person attending the funeral is the superintendent of Arlington National Cemetery John C. Metzler Jr., appearing as himself.
 The funeral is accompanied by the song "The Little Drummer Boy", sung by the boys' choir.

-The story about the hate crime against the young homosexual man is based on the real-life case of Matthew Shepard.
+The subplot about the hate crime against the young gay man is based on the real-life case of Matthew Shepard.
 This was confirmed by Allison Janney in an interview with the gay magazine The Advocate.